NJ3r1ha/skills-github-pages/index.md

-title: Welcome to My Journey in the World of Python, SQL, and Django!
+# Welcome to My Journey in the World of Python, SQL, and Django!

 Hello and welcome to my GitHub blog!
 Here, I will be documenting my exciting journey as I dive into the world of Python programming, SQL, and the Django web framework.
 As a total beginner with no previous experience in the field, I am eager to share my progress, challenges, and triumphs with you.
 # About me